The 10 Best Songs by The Seekers

 written by Tom Springfield, non-album single, 1965

-Springfield’s third hit for The Seekers was derived from an old Russian folk tune, ‘Stenka Razin’.
-The original tells the story of a cossack who kills his new wife, a Persian princess, into the river after his men accuse him of unduly mellowing out.
+Springfield derived his third Seekers’ hit from an old Russian folk tune, ‘Stenka Razin’.
+The original tells of a cossack who drowns his new wife, a Persian princess, after his men accuse him of unduly mellowing out.

 Springfield’s less controversial lyrics and a change to 4/4 time were wildly successful.
 ‘The Carnival Is Over’ topped the UK chart for three weeks in late 1965, keeping The Who’s ‘My Generation’ from the top spot.
-While ‘The Carnival is Over’ was a chart topper in the UK, it failed to even break into the US top 100.
+‘The Carnival is Over’ topped the charts in the UK but failed to make the US top 100.

 #1 Come The Day